VaultSentinel/Vault-of-the-Wace/README.md

 ## *There are no files in this repository*.
 Download files [from here](https://vaultofthewace.xyz)
 We are very interested in receiving more resources, especially from the last few years.
-If you would like to support other WACE students, please send us the resources to vaultofthewace@proton.me.
+If you would like to support other WACE students, please send us the resources at vaultofthewace@proton.me.

 # How to contribute
 ## General rules